35-Year-Old Defensive End – Minnesota Vikings

 There was no outlook written for Brian Robison in 2018.
 Check out the latest news below for more on his current fantasy value.

 Brian Robison Contract Information:

-Signed a two-year, $7.5 million restructured contract with the Vikings in March of 2017.
+Signed a one-year, $1.11 million restructured contract with the Vikings in May of 2018.

 To instantly reveal our fantasy analysis of every player – including Brian Robison – simply subscribe now.

 |2018 Proj||35||MIN||Subscribe now to see our 2018 projections for Brian Robison|

 Age is determined on September 1st of each season.